Applying for Jobs with a Criminal Record: What to Do

 Here’s what you need to know:

-• Don’t panic.
+- Don’t panic.
 The most important thing to remember is that a criminal record does not make you unemployable.
 Don’t make the mistake of thinking that just because you have a record, you will never be able to find any job anywhere.
+Understanding the key factors in criminal cases can provide you with the knowledge to navigate the employment process more effectively, acknowledging that each case is unique and may be viewed differently by potential employers.

-• You don’t have to divulge the details.
-Remember that if an employer or application asks about past convictions, you need only to speak to the past crimes that you have been convicted of.
+- You don’t have to divulge the details.
+Remember that if an employer or application asks about past convictions, You only need to disclose past crimes you’ve been convicted of, including any offenses that might be related to traffic laws.
+This is important because understanding the rules surrounding situations like DUI checkpoints could be relevant to specific convictions.
 If other charges have been brought against you but have not resulted in convictions, you don’t need to include them.
 Familiarize yourself with the laws regarding which information you must divulge.

 Clean Up Your Rap Sheet